mctinker/Map-Tasker/README.md

 This program and all of it's perquisites will take about 230MBs of space.
 It is recommended that you install it into a virtual environment (option 2).

-- Install MapTasker by entering the following command into the Terminal:
+- Install MapTasker by entering one of the following commands into the Terminal/Command Prompt:

      ```python -m pip install maptasker -U```
                  ...OR...